gwenzel/rollercoaster/DEPLOYMENT_GUIDE.md

 ### Model Files
 - Ensure model files (`.pth`, `.pkl`) are in the repository
 - Or use cloud storage (S3, GCS) and load at runtime

+### RFDB Data Access
+- **Critical**: The `rfdb_csvs/` directory must be included in your repository
+- Check `.gitignore` to ensure `rfdb_csvs/` is NOT ignored
+- The RFDB page uses improved path resolution with fallbacks
+- If data is missing, you'll see helpful error messages
+- For large datasets, consider:
+  - Using Git LFS (Large File Storage)
+  - Or hosting data separately and loading via API/cloud storage

 ---